cstainsby/BioPathBackup/README.md

 4. DB_USERNAME
 5. DB_PASSWORD
 6. DJANGO_SECRET_KEY
-7. DJANGO_ENV - specifies "production" or "development"
+7. DJANGO_ENV - specifies "production" or "local"
+8. DJANGO_ALLOWED_HOSTS - specifies allowed cors
+9. DJANGO_ENDPOINT - endpoint backend is running on

 #### Frontend
 1. REACT_APP_BACKEND_ENDPOINT - where requests for the backend will be forwarded to.

-### Issues which informed the direction of our setup
-**The first issue**, creating connections:

-Each one of the four requires a different setup environment variables wise e.g. the frontend needs to know how to reach the backend.
-The backend needs to know how to reach the database.

-**Our fix**:

-**The second issue**, secrets:

-Due to the backend's env var 5 and 6 being critical to the app's security, they will be loaded in from either:
+The environment variables will be injected into the running instances through.

-*If remote*: aws secret manager
+ - *If remote*: aws secret manager

-*If local*: a local .env file
+ - *If local*: a local .env file

-NOTE: The backend .env files should **ALWAYS** be ignored by both docker and github.
+**NOTE:** The backend .env.db.remote files should **ALWAYS** be ignored by both docker and github.
 In order to locally run the backend, you need to get this information from another team member or advisor and create the file locally yourself.

 ### How to add more environment variables

 - To frontend

     The frontend contains the files *.env.backend.local* and *.env.backend.remote*.
-The .local file will be used when the frontend is built to reach a backend which is local, .remote for remote backend.
+The .local env file will be used when the frontend is built to reach a backend which is local, .remote env file for a remote backend.
 Add env kv pairs which you will need in either build here.

     **NOTE:** for a env var to be recognized by react, each variable needs to be prefixed by "REACT_APP_".
 You **shouldn't** pass sensitive into the react app, therefore it's ok to pass these .env files into source control.

 - To Backend

     The backend contains the files *.env.db.local* and *.env.db.remote*.
-The .local file will be used when the frontend is built to reach a backend which is local, .remote for remote backend.
+The .local env file will be used when the backend is built to reach a database which is local, .remote env file for a remote database.
 Add env kv pairs which you will need in either build here.

-    **NOTE:** These files will contain sensitve information and should **never** be checked into source control.
+    **NOTE:** .env.db.remote will contain sensitve information and should **never** be checked into source control.
+To get the information to create this file locally, you should talk to your supervisor or teamates.

 - To AWS

-    Use [copilot documentation](https://aws.github.io/copilot-cli/docs/developing/secrets/) to add new env vars to aws secrets manager.
+    Use copilot documentation for [basic environment variables](https://aws.github.io/copilot-cli/docs/developing/environment-variables/) and [secrets](https://aws.github.io/copilot-cli/docs/developing/secrets/) for aws secrets manager.

 ## How to Run
 **What to Install:**